 The ability to produce documents without physically connecting your computer to a printer is extremely convenient, and while some still require a USB connection, it’s not hard to find all-in-one printers with wireless capabilities.
 This is generally done through WiFi, but certain models offer near-field communication (NFC), which allows you to print from a mobile device by simply touching it to a designated spot on the machine.

-Duplex printing is a fancy way to say double-sided printing, or printing on both sides of the paper.
-It’s called duplex because of the duplex unit inside the printer that makes the process possible.
+Duplex printing is a fancy way to say double-sided printing or printing on both sides of the paper.
+It’s called duplex because the duplex unit inside the printer makes the process possible.

 Some versions of the duplex simply reverse the piece of paper after printing and repeat the process on the other side; this is most common on consumer-grade and low- to medium-volume office printers.
 High-volume printers may fit two print engines inside a single device and are able to duplex print rapidly in a single pass.

 Rather than relying solely on buttons and dim LCD panels, top-flight multifunction printers have a touchscreen that’s large, color, and intuitive to operate.
 A proper touchscreen allows you to swiftly work your way through different menus, customize printing and copying settings, and send multi-page faxes in seconds.

 The last thing you want when you’re trying to get work done is the mechanical racket of a loud printer.
 Thankfully, some printers include a quiet mode or something similar.
 That way, if you’re in a zen-like working space and don’t need your job done quickly, you can use this mode to slow down the printing and reduce the noise.
 Print quality shouldn’t be affected, just duration.

 The price bracket for all-in-one printers is wide.

 Inexpensive: You can buy a basic inkjet model for around $50, but you’ll be limited to printing, copying, and scanning, with few conveniences such as quiet mode or wireless operation.